unlight/asmt-javascript-questions/README.md

 - What is asynchronous programming, and why is it important in JavaScript?
 - What's the difference between an "attribute" and a "property" in DOM?
 - Could you describe pitfalls you may face with in development for mobile devices?
 (What are the difficulties you may face)
+- Compare TypeScript vs Flow, what features they provide, what problems they solve?
+- What is the difference between arrow function and function expression?
+- Can you compare the managing async code by promises and by Observables (pros and cons)?
+- What are the disadvantages of TypeScript?
+  - How we can increase the speed of TypeScript compilation process by sacrificing typechecking?
+- What is strict mode? what are the advantages and disadvantages to using it?
+- Could you name the disadvantages of transpiling to javascript?
+- What does * { box-sizing: border-box; } do?
+What are its advantages?

+### Node.js
+- What kind of streams are there in nodejs?
+- Describe how method pipe works.

 ### Browser internals.
 Performance optimization.
 - Possible ways to speedup your javascript code execution time?
 Hidden classes? try/catch?